 An online submission of WRC Bazaar Registration form is needed to reserve a table at the bazaar.
 Submission of this form must be received at least one weeks prior to the event to ensure proper allocation of space.
 Bazaar space is limited and therefore table space at the WRC-Bazaar will be provided on a first-come-first-serve basis.
 Table space is provided for displaying and/or sale of items.
 World Religions Conference Partner Organizations are entitled to table space at no charge.
 Other vendors and organizations will be charged $50.00 (administrative costs) for the day.

 Yes.
 You are free to attend any segment of the event.
 However, if you have registered for the conference, and we have more than expected attendance, your seat may be allocated to another guest 15 minutes prior to the beginning of the event.

 Yes.
 The food department of the World Religions Conference takes into consideration the needs of followers of all faiths and philosophical traditions.
-As such vegetarian meals are available at the conference.
+As such almost all meals are vegetarian.
 If you have any other special diet needs, please let us know.
 We will try our best to accommodate you request.

 Yes.
 Kosher meals are available only if you request them while registering for the event.

 The event is organized with the objective to promote peace, harmony, understanding and respect between the followers of various religions that reside in this region.
 We believe in embracing diversity and overcoming challenges through constructive dialogue and interfaith interaction.
 This conference brings together people of different beliefs in a spirit of interfaith appreciation and acceptance.
 Key objectives of the conference are: